elainebroche-dev/ms1-thrive/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, ebr : to be written
+        3. As a First Time Visitor, I want to be able to easily navigate to and view a menu of drinks and snacks.
+        4. As a First Time Visitor, I want to be able to easily find opening times for the organisation and where it is located.

     -   #### Returning Visitor Goals